NHC tracks ‘uncommon’ January disturbance in Atlantic

 Forecasters said that while the system appeared to be producing thunderstorms at its center, it is stuck in a cold air mass that can slow its development.

-“It is uncommon this time of year to have a tropical system develop, but it does happen from time to time,” Max Defender 8 meteorologist Amanda Holly said.
+“It is uncommon this time of year to have a tropical system develop, but it does happen from time to time,” meteorologist Amanda Holly, with Nexstar’s WLFA, said.
 “This is a perfect situation where a non-tropical area of low pressure associated with a cold front moved into the Atlantic waters.
 The system is producing showers and storms like a tropical system would, and sometimes, these systems can gain tropical characteristics if they spend enough time over those warmer waters.”

-However, the NHC said the system is heading to the northeast into colder waters, which makes it unlikely that it will develop into a subtropical or tropical cyclone.
-As of this report, there is a zero percent chance of development.
+However, the NHC said the system is heading northeast into colder waters, which makes it unlikely that it will develop into a subtropical or tropical cyclone.
+As of Monday morning, there was a zero percent chance of development.

 There are 136 days left before June 1, the beginning of hurricane season.